Moat Park: History

 Queen's University Belfast had conducted an excavation and examination on St. Elizabeth's and Moat Hill by the Centre for Archaeological Fieldwork - School of Archaeology and Palaeoecology, funded by the Northern Ireland Environmental Agency.
 Finding dated back to the medieval period and Anglo-Norman period.
 Findings included that since the Bruce Invasion, a rath adjacent to the motte at the north-east was likely to have been used to serve the purpose of the Motte was reused during the Norman occupation period.

-In 2016, the LCCC announced the opening of a micro habitat, the WildLife Garden.
+In 2016, the Lisburn & Castlereagh City Council announced the opening of a micro habitat, the WildLife Garden.
 Funded by the Department for Agriculture, Environment and Rural Affairs, through the Challenge Fund Initiative, it was designed to bring a wider range of plants and animals to Moat Park.

+In December 2016 a commemorative granite boulder marking the Edward Bruce 700 Heritage Trail was unveiled in Moat Park.
+It was installed as part of a heritage initiative developed by the Ulster-Scots Agency to highlight locations connected with the campaign of Edward Bruce in Ireland between 1315 and 1318.
+Other locations on the trail include Carrickfergus, Olderfleet, Kells and Connor, Greencastle, Rathlin Island, Faughart and Northburgh Castle.

 In 2017, members from Rivers Agency Northern Ireland (DARDNI) conducted a case study known as the Enler River enhancement project.
 This project was to help fish habitat restoration by creating wider channels, aid spawning gravels and creation of groynes.

 The Old Moat Inn, was a bar that was situated on the Upper Newtownards Road park entrance.
 The bar was renamed to as Tom's Cabin and then Lewis Community Tavern.
 On 31 January 2019, the Northern Ireland Fire and Rescue Service received a call at 08:16 GMT to say that the Lewis Community Tavern was on fire.
 Over 30 firefighters attended the scene to deal with the incident.
 The building could not be saved, and the site remains derelict.

-In 2021, LCCC Mayor Alderman Stephen Martin joined the South Eastern Health and Social Care Trust to welcome 14 new trees to Moat Park as part of Lisburn & Castlereagh City Council’s Northern Ireland Centenary Programme.
+In 2021, LCCC Mayor Alderman Stephen Martin joined the South Eastern Health and Social Care Trust to welcome 14 new trees to Moat Park as part of Lisburn & Castlereagh City Council's Northern Ireland Centenary Programme.

 Following heavy rainfall associated with Storm Bert in November 2024, homes on Park Drive and Park Avenue were affected by significant flooding.
 The severe conditions led to the evacuation of most residents from the area.
 The nearby Purple Vine Orange Lodge provided emergency shelter for those displaced, and the affected area was subsequently cordoned off by authorities.

 In July 2025, Dundonald Purple Vine hosted "Dundonald Orangefest", to celebrate the return of the Twelfth of July hosted in Dundonald for the first time since 1967.
 Events took place at the Moat Park Pavilion.